Interfacing picosecond and nanosecond quantum light pulses

-A possible solution would be staying within the slow regime, employing mostly matter-based platforms.
-One could employ known methods to generate spectrally narrow, temporally long photons \cite{Ou1999,LagoRivera2021}.
+A possible solution would be staying within the slow regime, employing mostly matter-based platforms \cite{Reiserer2015,Cacciapuoti2001}.
+One could use known methods to generate spectrally narrow, temporally long photons \cite{Ou1999,LagoRivera2021}.
 However, narrow spectra and long photon pulses limit the overall QI-processing network performance due to low achievable repetition rates.
-Additionally, such MHz-wide optical pulse spectra are incompatible with telecom components such as wavelength-division multiplexing (WDM).
-A different approach is directly connecting ultrafast and matter-based systems.
-However, it would result in spectral filtering of broadband photons, which is inherently lossy and incoherent, again reducing the network performance.
+In particular, such MHz-wide optical pulse spectra do not take advantage of the whole available optical bandwidth of wavelength-division multiplexing (WDM).

+A different approach relies on directly connecting ultrafast and matter-based systems.
+However, it would result in spectral filtering of broadband photons \cite{Michelberger2015}, which is inherently lossy, again reducing the network performance.
 For example, reducing the single-photon bandwidth by a factor of $N$ is probabilistic with a success rate of approximately $1/N$.
 This probability scales exponentially as $\left(1/N\right)^M$ with the number $M$ of such interfaces.

 Instead, a coherent interface, enabling low-loss shaping of quantum light pulses in time and spectrum, is required to efficiently combine the two classes of quantum devices to form a quantum network operating at a high repetition rate \cite{Lavoie2013, Karpinski2017}.
 Such an interface needs to redistribute the energy across the single-photon pulse, simultaneously increasing its duration and narrowing its spectrum.
 It needs to be realized using phase-only operations, without resorting to filtering or amplification, and with low insertion loss.
 It requires a combination of pulse propagation in a dispersive medium combined with time-dependent phase modulation.